-In March 2019, students must submit a Literature Review of up to 4,000 words (excluding references).
-Students will choose from a limited number of designated topics and will receive feedback on their submission in preparation for the summative assessment, to be submitted in June 2019.
+In March 2021, students must submit a formative Literature Review of up to 4,000 words (excluding references).
+Students will choose from a limited number of designated topics and will receive feedback on their submission in preparation for the summative assessment, to be submitted in June 2021.
 This will be on a different topic of the student's choice.
 The Literature Review assessments offer the opportunity to gain skills in academic research and writing.
 The assessment is designed to demonstrate the ability of the student to collect and interpret the relevant literature appropriately, order the argument in a logical manner, integrate relevant scientific and clinical principles, and draw appropriate conclusions.
 The Literature Review is marked by two Assessors, in accordance with preset criteria, which are provided to students.
+Students must upload an electronic copy of this assessment to an authorised online submission platform, details of which will be notified to students by the Course Administrator by the deadline and it must be accompanied by a completed electronic version of the Declaration of Authorship Form.